strategineer/personal-website/content/books/9780063337879/index.md

 This is sort an anthology with a strong enough thematic connective tissue that I actually like it.
 Wild.

 - weaponized crippling loneliness
+- I don't believe that "Hell is other people" but the POV characters in Rejection are, some tragically some less so, Hell.